Phuire-Research/-Unified-Objectivism/README.md

 # PHUIRE <~> Unified Objectivism: Public Transparency

 ### Abstract: Unified Objectivism
-Is a Unified Method of Objectivism that is informed via 2 Unified Constructs.
+Is a Unified Method of Objectivism that is informed via Two Unified Constructs, the Outline, and Graph.
 Where Work Done on One of the Constructs informs new Work to Be Done on the Unified Paired Construct.
 Creates an Effective Recursive Means of Work.
 Where the Method of Unifying the Two Data Formats represents the Trade Secrets of the Practitioner.